inrupt/solid-client-authn-js/README.md

-# Solid Authenticator
+# Solid Auth Fetcher

 __WARNING: The API in this library is a work in progress.
 Expecrt breaking changes in the future__

-This is a monorepo that contains projects related to solid authenticator:
+This is a monorepo that contains projects related to solid auth fetcher:

  - @solid/authenticator-node: A nodejs implementation of Solid Authenticator
  - @solid/authenticator-browser: A browser implementation of the Solid Authenticator